jchip/nix-clap/README.md

 ### Command `exec` handler

-If the command has an `exec` handler, it will be called with the object:
+If the command has an `exec` handler, then it will be called with the object:

 ```js
 {